 If you’re looking for a magnificent perennial that will bring large, vibrant blooms to your sunny garden, consider planting Hardy Hibiscus.

-Once established, Hardy Hibiscus will consistently come back each year with its large, dinner-plate sized flowers beginning as early as late June and then periodically for the rest of the summer.
+Once established, Hardy Hibiscus will come back each year with large dinner-plate-sized flowers that will bloom as early as late June and off and on the rest of the summer.

 Have a gardening question?
 Fill out the form below to ask the folks at Bennett Nurseries.